 Recyclable material is no longer seen as waste, but as a resource that has a value and a global market.
 There is a demand for materials from manufacturers who reprocess them to create new products.

 Due to the increased quantity of recycling material available, quality is becoming a more important factor.
-As a reaction to this, China has introduced campaigns to ensure that the quality of materials is inspected before it is accepted - Operation Goddess of the Earth and Operation Green Fence.

 |paper||newspapers and telephone directories|

 |tins and cans||window frames, steel beams, engine parts|

 |plastic packaging||traffic cones, fleece clothing, carpets, pipes, recycling boxes|

 For further information, please contact the Streetscene team: